chromium/chromium/tools/metrics/histograms/review_guidelines.md

 *   If modifying an existing histogram, request that the histogram be renamed if its meaning has changed significantly.
 Common practices are to add suffix such as 2 to the name.
-When doing so, the existing entry for the histogram should also be kept but with `<obsolete>` tag.
+When doing so, the existing entry for the histogram should be removed and an obsoletion message should be added following the [guidance](https://chromium.googlesource.com/chromium/src/tools/+/HEAD/metrics/histograms/README.md#obsolete) to point to the new histogram.

-*   Don't allow deleting histograms or enum buckets unless there is a *very* compelling reason to do so (e.g. never logged).
-Instead they should be marked as obsolete with `<obsolete>` tag.

 *   Re-numbering enum bucket values is not allowed as these break backward compatibility with respect to the data stored.